-I am so grateful for my time in Spain, and am equally delighted to have met an extraordinary number of people.
+I am so grateful for my time in Spain (solo, of all things), and am equally delighted to have met an extraordinary number of people.
 I met up with a friend I hadn’t seen in a while, as well as friends I’d made the week or even the day before.

 You all know the details of what I did and who I met, so I’ll keep this concise: thanks for the experiences and the memories, Spain.
 To each person who made Spain special: thank you.

 As they say in Spanish: nos vemos pronto (we’ll see each other soon)!

 TLDR: a short summary of what I did and where I ate in Bilbao for those too lazy to read the post

 - Casco Viejo: the charming old town with beautiful architecture and ancient buildings

 - Zubizuri: the strangely shaped white bridge crossing the Nervion River